 The car is also an arena for another Shyamalan concern: the home invasion, unfolding in film after film.
 This interview describes the director’s fear of a disruption of normal life (and how his children at various ages have influenced him).
 In Split, however, most of the invasion has already happened: the evil mother tormenting Kevin, the guardian/uncle abusing Casey.
 In the car invasion, history repeats itself for Casey in a parallel version: Claire’s father is replaced by a tormentor – literally speaking, by taking the father’s place behind the wheel – who proceeds to claim dictatorial control over their lives.

 The first article described the abduction scene as “an outstanding example of Shyamalan’s ultra-precise ability to cautiously portion out just enough information to create a feeling of almost inexplicable underlying dread.”
 Its use of off-screen space is also exemplary.
-In a film with an ubiquitous score music is banned here.
-It comes an overture, a 32-second steadicam shot following them to the car.
+In a film with an ubiquitous score, music is banned here.
+It starts out with an overture, a 32-second steadicam shot following them to the car.
 After a while, as Claire’s father is acknowledging someone coming up, it is revealed as a POV shot from an unseen Dennis.
 This reinforces the theory that also the opening shot might be a Dennis POV shot.
 In this chapter all double-column montages are to be parsed column by column.

 The new visual information is very unsettling: why is left-over food from the restaurant now spilled on the tarmac?!
 At the same time the utter mundanity of the items is disarming.
 The red colour, however, might signal danger.
 Also, there are three boxes, two close together and one further away, the number and placement corresponding to the girls and their position in the car.
 The untidiness is in ironic contrast to Dennis’s soon-to-be-revealed obsessive neatness.